Skip to content

 • Descriptive Combos: Bullet Journal Babe, Fit Freelance Life

-Tip: Still stuck?
-Ask an AI tool (like ChatGPT) to generate name ideas.
-Many bloggers do this in 2025!
-You can also explore the Brand Name Generators section of my Toolbox, which lists a variety of free and premium tools for brainstorming blog names.
+Still stuck?
+Ask an AI tool (like ChatGPT) to generate name ideas, or explore the Brand name generators section of my Toolbox.

-When in doubt, marketing expert Adam Enfroy recommends choosing your own name for your blog: it helps build a flexible personal brand and makes it easier to pivot if your niche evolves.
+When in doubt, choose your own name for your blog: it helps build a flexible personal brand and makes it easier to pivot if your niche evolves.
 This approach gives you the freedom to shift topics, rebrand, or expand without starting from scratch.

 Your domain is your blog’s web address (like myamazingblog.com).
 Keep it as close to your blog name as possible.